Proposal to tax big businesses will be shelved by Seattle City Council during coronavirus emergency

 Seattle would spend the $200 million this year to send coronavirus-crisis relief checks to households.
 The tax would be collected later and would be used to repay the loan.
 Subsequently, the tax money would be be spent on affordable housing and Green New Deal programs.

 Sawant and Morales have described their proposal as an emergency package because households would receive relief checks.
-They’ve also said their tax could help Seattle recover by providing the city with new revenue stream.
+They’ve also said their tax could help Seattle recover from the economic wreckage of the pandemic by providing the city with a new revenue stream.

 Even so, the council shouldn’t be making decisions about a permanent tax via teleconference, Herbold wrote in her letter, citing an analysis by the Seattle’s law department that the council hasn’t made public.